electron/electronjs.org-old/_posts/2017-02-20-electron-internals-building-chromium-as-a-library.md

 the immediate static library files were actually needed by libchromiumcontent.

-The first try to solve this was to [patch `gn` to generate static library files][libcc-gn-hack], which though solved the problem, was far from a decent solution.
+The first try to solve this was to [patch `gn` to generate static library files][libcc-gn-hack], which solved the problem, but was far from a decent solution.

-The second try was made by @alespergl to [produce custom static libraries from the list of object files][libcc-gn].
+The second try was made by [@alespergl](https://github.com/alespergl) to [produce custom static libraries from the list of object files][libcc-gn].
 It used a trick to first run a dummy build to collect a list of generated object files, and then actually build the static libraries by feeding `gn` with the list.
-It only did minimal changes to Chromium's source code, and kept Electron's building architecture still.
+It only made minimal changes to Chromium's source code, and kept Electron's building architecture still.

 ## Summary

-As you may see, compared to building Electron as part of Chromium, building Chromium as a library takes greater efforts and requires continuous maintenance.
-However the latter removes the requirement of powerful hardware to build Electron, thus enables a much larger range of developers to build and contribute to Electron.
-The efforts totally worth it.
+As you can see, compared to building Electron as part of Chromium, building Chromium as a library takes greater efforts and requires continuous maintenance.
+However the latter removes the requirement of powerful hardware to build Electron, thus enabling a much larger range of developers to build and contribute to Electron.
+The effort is totally worth it.

 [libchromiumcontent]: https://github.com/electron/libchromiumcontent
 [brightray]: https://github.com/electron/brightray